Are you curious about some of the worst overrated books of all time?

 But it’s also one of those books that if you asked me what it’s all about 3 months after I read it, I wouldn’t be sure.

-It’s disjointed, and the central story of how the odds were on David’s side in his fight against Goliath make no sense.
+It’s disjointed, and the central story of how the odds were on David’s side in his fight against Goliath makes no sense.

 You can watch the underwhelming Ted talk about it and see it for yourself.

-Overall, a feel good book with some good ideas and an uplifting underlying optimism.
+Overall, a feel-good book with some good ideas and uplifting underlying optimism.